The Small Town in North Carolina That Comes Alive During the Winter Season

 Cherokee, North Carolina, is a small town that is beautiful every day but really comes alive during the winter.
 Its history alone draws people, as Cherokee is the tribal capital of the Eastern Band of the Cherokee Nation, one of three federally recognized tribes and the only one in North Carolina.
 In the 1870s, the Eastern Band purchased the land for what is called the Qualla Boundary, which is territory held as a land trust by the U.S. government for the tribe.
 About 83% of the residents are American Indian people, making this a stop rich in culture.
-Come see what this unique place has to offer this winter.
+Come see what this unique place has to offer this winter in North Carolina.

-Welcome to the Cherokee Indian Reservation.
+Welcome to the Cherokee Indian Reservation, one of the snowiest places in North Carolina.

 1. Shopping